Acekorneya/Ark-Survival-Ascended-Server/README.md

 - `-api-recovery`: Checks and recovers API instances with container restart.
 - `-changelog`: Displays the changelog.
 - `-rename <instance_name|-all>`: Renames a single instance or all instances.

+### Status Authentication

+Wildcard's current matchmaking status endpoint now requires a real EOS user token instead of the older app-only client credential flow.
+Because of that, `-status` can no longer work with only the built-in server settings.

+POK-manager now handles this automatically:

+1. On the first `-status` run, the manager prompts for `STEAM_USERNAME`, `STEAM_PASSWORD`, and optionally `STEAM_SHARED_SECRET`.
+2. Those values are saved in the instance Docker Compose file so future `-status` runs do not prompt again.
+3. Inside the container, the helper generates a Steam session ticket, exchanges it for an EOS bearer token, and then uses that token to query the ASA matchmaking API.
+4. The EOS token is cached and reused until it is close to expiring, so repeated `-status` checks do not need to re-authenticate every time.

+Important notes:

+- These Steam credentials are only needed for the `-status` command path.
+- `STEAM_SHARED_SECRET` is optional, but you should set it if the Steam account uses Steam Guard mobile authenticator codes.
+- `-status -all` resolves the Steam credentials once and reuses them for every running instance.
+- The Steam values are preserved in the compose file, but they are not shown in the interactive config review screen to avoid echoing secrets back to the terminal.

 ### Examples